Sunday

 Mark 10: 17 , 18 : As Jesus started on his way, a man ran up to him and fell on his knees before him.
-“Good teacher,” he asked, “what must I do to inherit eternal like?”
+“Good teacher,” he asked, “what must I do to inherit eternal life?”
 Why do you call me good?”, Jesus answered.
 “No one is good - except God alone.”
 (Comment: Think about this: God the Father is good; the Son is God, hence the Son is good!)

 Exodus 34:6 : And he passed in front of Moses, proclaiming, “The LORD, the LORD, the compassionate and gracious God, slow to anger, abounding in love and faithfulness.